July 17, 2024

 In FB Business Manager, go to Events Manager and then choose Custom Conversions.

-And then enter the conditions that you consider as an important interaction to your business.
+And, then, enter the conditions that you consider an essential interaction to your business.
 In the case of our example, we are interested in all Pageviews where the URL contains /thank-you-for-purchasing.

 #4.2 Standard vs Custom Facebook Pixel events